17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • PISA INTERNATIONAL AIRPORT: with connections to and from all major European cities.
 The airport is only a few kilometers away from the city center, which you can easily reach by taking the Pisa Mover, the shuttle that connects the airport to the Pisa Centrale railway station.
 From Pisa Airport you can catch connections by bus to Florence (via Montecatini – Pistoia – Prato), and to Lucca and Viareggio/Pietrasanta with Vaibus.

 • FLORENCE INTERNATIONAL AIRPORT: offers connections to and from many European cities.
 From here, you can reach downtown Florence in a few minutes using the T2 tramway line and by bus with Vola in Bus.
-The FlyBus service connects the airport to Prato, Montecatini Terme, and to Pisa Airport (via Prato-Pistoia-Montecatini).
+You can also hire this Private Service to connect the airport to Prato, Montecatini Terme, and to Pisa Airport (via Prato-Pistoia-Montecatini).

 Best Time to Visit the Tuscany Villages